jainasanghvi71/ai-azure-translator/README.md

 5. Text was translated to: 'de' and the result is: 'Hallo Alians!!'.

 **Note**
-If transaltor-demo.ipynb is having isuue in opening in github, download it else see the code in txt file.
+If transaltor-demo.ipynb is having isuue in opening in github, download it else see the code in [translator.txt] file.